 Islands, which are composed of San Nicolas Island, Santa Barbara Island, Catalina, and San Clemente Island, are located 32-79 km from the mainland (Junak et al. 1995) and are more remote and scattered than the northern islands, with the closest islands (Santa Catalina and San Clemente Islands) separated by 34 km (Moody 2000; Fig. 1).
-We did not survey San Miguel, Santa Barbara, or San Nicolas islands in 2018.
+We did not survey San Miguel or Santa Barbara islands in 2019.